dlvhdr/gh-dash/README.md

 ## Configuring

 Configuration is provided within a `sections.yml` file under the extension's directory.
-If the configuration file is missing, a prompt to create it will be displayed to when running `gh prs`.
+If the configuration file is missing, a prompt to create it will be displayed when running `gh prs`.

 Each section is defined by a top level array item and has the following properties: